USDAForestService/fs-cloud-gov-migration/README.md

 name: middlelayer-service
 ```

 URL and credentials of the middlelayer application.
+See [Middlelayer](https://github.com/18F/fs-open-forest-middlelayer-api) for instructions on how to generate a user.

 #### Pay.gov
 ```